cpwan/cocosplit/README.md

 Simple tool to split coco annotations (json) into train and test sets.

+## Why a new fork?

+For spliting new datasets with coco annotation style.
+To train visual tasks, we only need the `images, annotations,categories` attributes.
+So, the annotation file of new datasets usually contains only these information but not the `info, licenses` attributes.
+However. the original repo assumed these attributes, and thus do not work for these datasets.
+Also, the original repo pretty-printed the json, but it increases the size of the output json files.
+This fork produces minimal output json files.

 ## Installation

 ``cocosplit`` requires python 3 and basic set of dependencies: